amnsbr/cubnm/README.rst

 GPU usage is the primary focus of the toolbox but it also supports running the simulations on single or multiple cores of CPU.
 CPUs will be used if no GPUs are detected or if requested by the user.

+Currently three models (`rWW`, `rWWEx` and `Kuramoto`) are implemented, but the modular design of the code makes it possible to include additional models.
+The simulated activity of model neurons is fed into the Balloon-Windkessel model to calculate simulated BOLD signal.
+Functional connectivity (FC) and functional connectivity dynamics (FCD) from the simulated BOLD signal are calculated efficiently on GPUs/CPUs and compared to FC and FCD matrices derived from empirical BOLD signals to assess similarity (goodness-of-fit) of the simulated to empirical BOLD signal.

+The toolbox supports parameter optimization algorithms including grid search and evolutionary optimizers (via ``pymoo``), such as the covariance matrix adaptation-evolution strategy (CMA-ES).
+Parallelization within the grid or the iterations of evolutionary optimization is done at the level of simulations (across the GPU ‘blocks’), and nodes (across each block’s ‘threads’).
+The models can incorporate global or regional free parameters that are fit to empirical data using the provided optimization algorithms.
+Regional parameters can be homogeneous or vary across nodes based on a parameterized combination of fixed maps or independent free parameters for each node or group of nodes.

 At its core the toolbox runs highly parallelized simulations using C++/CUDA, while the user interface is written in Python and allows for user control over simulation